roundcopy/pulent-2022/src/pages/posts/how-i-wrote-a-book-last-night-unleashing-the-power-of-ai.md

 ## Learning from Mistakes

-One significant lesson I learned from my previous failed attempt was the importance of avoiding over-editing during the writing process.
+One lesson I learned from my previous failed attempt was the importance of avoiding over-editing during writing.

 Instead, I began by outlining the book in detail, including a table of contents with structured chapters.
 For each sub-chapter, I would write a few words as ideas developed.

-Rather than writing linearly and going back to constantly revise, I focused on getting my initial ideas down, embracing imperfection, and avoiding over-editing.
+Rather than writing linearly and going back to revise constantly, I focused on getting my initial ideas down, embracing imperfection, and avoiding over-editing.

 > "In the words of Hemingway, "Write drunk, edit sober."
 Even the "ugly" first draft could have significant value."